IOTEROP/IOWA/README.md

 This repository contains sample applications illustrating how to use IOWA.

 Two kinds of samples are available depending on your SDK.
-One set of samples for the Evaluation SDK and a second set for the Full SDK
+One set of samples for the Evaluation SDK and a second set for the Full SDK.

 The Evaluation SDK is available in the repository below.

 The full SDK and additional information is available from [https://ioterop.com/iowa/](https://ioterop.com/iowa/).

-Additional technical contents and how-to's may be found at [https://ioterop.com/IoTDev247/](https://ioterop.com/IoTDev247/).
+Additional technical contents and how-to's may be found at [https://ioterop.com/iot-dev-24-7/](https://ioterop.com/iot-dev-24-7/).

 Please note: **Neither the SDK nor the samples are open source software but commercial software.**